RedisLabs/redislabs-docs/content/connect/install.md

     Your user account needs permission to create databases and to register RedisGears recipes

-1. Use the `scaffold` command to create the configuration files for your Redis Connect instance
+1. Use the `scaffold` command to create the configuration files for your Redis Data Integration instance

     ``` console
     redis-connect scaffold <PROJECT_NAME>